terraware/terraserver/docs/data-model.md

 | `creation_timestamp` | timestamp | not null |                |
 | `role`               | integer   | not null |                | See below

+`password_hash` is the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hash of the user's password plus a salt value from the server configuration.

-The `role` column has one of the following values.
+`role` has one of the following values.

 | ID  | Description
 | --- | ---